BU-CS320/Fall-2018/assignments/week1/lab1/README.md

 ## Notes
 ### 9:05 Lab
  * there is a [bug](https://github.com/haskell/cabal/issues/4602) in cabal that we ran into.
-The instructions now include the fix.
+The instructions now include a work around.

 ## Bonus: Sharing Tests, and correcting my spelling
 We will allow you to share tests with the class.
 To do this